Are You Afraid To Feel? You Might Be A HSP (Highly Sensitive Person)

 Last week, I went to my second funeral in as many months.

 I didn’t really know the newly departed and had only a few interactions with him.
-His death was sad, as any death is.
-None of which I expected to feel since I didn’t really know him.
+His death, as any, was sad.
+I hadn’t expected to feel much since I didn’t really know him.
 I was just there to support my loved ones.

-I was immediately embarrassed at the emotion that took over because it so obviously affected me.
-My lips and chin were quivering, my eyes welled up with tears which ran down my face, and my body shook from desperately trying to hold back the emotion that was trying to come through.
+I was immediately embarrassed at the emotion that took over because I was so obviously affected.
+My lips and chin were quivering, my eyes welled up with tears that ran down my face, my body shook from desperately trying to hold back the emotion that was trying to come through.

 All for someone I hardly knew.

 As soon as I saw the first picture of the newly deceased, I was done.
-He was with his children, grandchildren and dog.
-That picture sent me feeling, hearing and sensing everything they did on that beautiful day.
-I then turned to look at the attendees, only to feel every sadness they were feeling at this mournful time.
+He was with his children, grandchildren, and dog.
+That picture sent me feeling, hearing, and sensing everything they did on that beautiful day.
+I turned to look at the attendees, only to feel every sadness they were feeling at that mournful time.

 Such is the life of an HSP.

-As an experienced intuitive, I have learned all the protection mechanisms; surrounding yourself with light and using crystals and anything else you can think of.
-I have tried them all.
-But as I said—in this funeral, on this day, none of my ‘HSP Self Care or intuitive” mechanisms worked.
+As an experienced highly sensitive person, I have learned a lot of self-maintenance tricks and feel like I have tried them all.
+But as I said—during this funeral, none of my ‘HSP Self Care” mechanisms worked.
 Not one.

 On this day, I felt and I sensed to the very core of my being.

-My second bet is that the emotion came, you squelched it and pushed it back down.
+My second bet is that the minute the emotion came, you squelched it and pushed it back down.

 For people so prone to feeling, some HSP’s can be the most unfeeling people you know.